Three Things Parents Want Therapists To Do

 Respect Thy Parent Voice

 –by Donald Craig Peterson [originally published on the author’s blog, Adopting Faith: A Father’s Unconditional Love, March 19, 2018] Plain and simple.
-Parents know their children best from years of […]
+Parents know their children best from years of observation and interaction.
+They might not used fancy terms.
+They might not know the latest clinical terms.
+But they are the experts.
+If someone asks. […]

 Behavior: Conscious or Unconscious?